igemsoftware2021/Aachen_dna-utils/README.md

 # DNA_Coder

 A tool to encode Data in DNA.
+From the 2021 iGEM Team Aachen.

 It encodes bytes into 6-trit trytes. then it encodes this sequence of trytes in to a string of bases in the following way: